-Watercourses and their adjacent riparian areas provide habitat and travel corridors for fish and other wildlife.
+Watercourses with connectivity to freshwater fish habitat and their adjacent riparian areas provide habitat and travel corridors for fish and other wildlife.
 They also act as natural water storage, drainage and purifying systems.
-"Riparian Areas" are the areas of land and vegetation adjacent to watercourses that need to remain in a largely undisturbed state in order to maintain healthy watercourse environments.
-Riparian areas also help to protect private property from flooding and potential loss of land due to channel erosion and instability.
-It is in the public interest to regulate activities in watercourses and their riparian areas for the purposes of habitat protection, flood prevention and erosion control.
+Riparian Leave Strips are the areas of land and vegetation adjacent to watercourses that need to remain in a largely undisturbed state in order to maintain healthy watercourse environments.